papis/papis/doc/source/install.rst

 From source
 -----------

-To install Papis from source, you can clone the repository using
+To install Papis from source, you can clone the repository using:

 .. code:: sh